ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-iua.md

 The IUA Authorization Server responds an IUA Authorization Token the SMART on FHIR App shall incorporate to any transaction to retrieve the data and documents from the patients EPR.

 ### Actors and Transactions

-No extensions or restrictions to the IUA actors and transactions are specified in the Swiss national extension.
+This national extension enhance the requirements on transactions and the expected actions of the Actors of the IUA Trial Implementation to comply to the legal requirements of the Swiss EPR.

+The scope of this national extension is limited to portals and primary systems to comply with ordinances of the Swiss EPR.
+This national extension is currently not scoped for native mobile clients.
+Therefore the Client Authorization by User Consent method SHALL NOT be supported.

+Portals and primary systems SHALL be identified and authorized either on the TLS connection level or by digital signatures of the messages exchanged, or both.
+See section Expected Actions of the [Get Access Token transaction](iti-71.html#expected-actions-iua-authorization-server) for further details.

 ### Actor Options

+This national extension restricts the Actor options of the IUA Trial Implementation to comply to the legal requirements of the Swiss EPR.

-This national extension restricts the IUA options to the Authorization Server Metadata and JWT Token option.
-The SAML Token and Token Introspection optios of the IHE IUA Trial Implementation SHALL not be used.
+Th IUA Trial Implementation supports three options for the Autorization Token format; the JWT Token, the SAML Token and the Token Introspection option.
+Since this national extension will apply to cross community communication, the Token Introspection Option SHALL NOT be used.

+This national extension intends to simplify and modernize the technologies used to connect to the Swiss EPR.
+The legacy SAML Token option SHALL NOT be used.
+To support automated client configuration the Authorization Server actor SHALL support the Autorization Metadata option.

 ### Grouping
 The Swiss national extension does not define requirements on the grouping of actors in this profile, which extend or restrict the grouping required from the IUA profile.